mpaviotti/mpaviotti.github.com/phd.markdown

 **Computer Science** is in fact a branch of mathematics that studies the foundations of computability.
 It **has nothing to do with computers**.
-The fact that it is has the word "Computer" attached to is an unfortunate coincidence (or a clumsy marketing device).
-[Here]({% link research.markdown %}) you can find more information about this, but for the time being let me say that in order to do a PhD with me you have to love passionately (not just like) Category Theory, Functional Programming and/or Type Theory.
+The fact that it is has the word "Computer" attached to is an unfortunate coincidence (or a cunning marketing device).
+In order to do a PhD with me you have to love passionately (not just like) Category Theory, Functional Programming and/or Type Theory.
+[Here]({% link research.markdown %}) you can find more information about my research.

 If you do not like what I just said above you should not apply for a PhD with me.